Governor of Salahaddin province in Northern Iraq Ahmad Abdullah al-Cuburi said they are now in control of Tiqrit.

 Both men appeared to struggle in the 27C heat after a fortnight of relatively cold weather in the French capital.

-"The combination of two weeks of cold with the drastic change of yesterday and today - today was the first real day that we played with that conditions," he said.
+the drastic change of yesterday and today - today was the first real

 "This big change I think affects us, affects our physical performance."